Search Results - King, William Lyon Mackenzie, 1874-1950

 William Lyon Mackenzie King

-King studied law and political economy in the 1890s and later obtained a PhD – the only Canadian prime minister to have done so.
+King studied law and political economy in the 1890s and later obtained a PhD, the first Canadian prime minister to have done so.
 In 1900, he became deputy minister of the Canadian government's new Department of Labour.
 He entered the House of Commons in 1908 before becoming the federal minister of labour in 1909 under Prime Minister Wilfrid Laurier.
 After losing his seat in the 1911 federal election, King worked for the Rockefeller Foundation before briefly working as an industrial consultant.
 Following the death of Laurier in 1919, King acceded to the leadership of the Liberal Party.
 Taking the helm of a party torn apart by the Conscription Crisis of 1917, he unified both the pro-conscription and anti-conscription factions of the party, leading it to victory in the 1921 federal election.

 King established a post-war agenda that lowered wartime taxes and tariffs.
 He strengthened Canadian autonomy by refusing to support Britain in the Chanak Crisis without Parliament's consent and negotiating the Halibut Treaty with the United States without British interference.
 In the 1925 election, the Conservatives won a plurality of seats, but the Liberals negotiated support from the Progressive Party and stayed in office as a minority government.
 In 1926, facing a Commons vote that could force his government to resign, King asked Governor General Lord Byng to dissolve parliament and call an election.
 Byng refused and instead invited the Conservatives to form government, who briefly held office but lost a motion of no confidence.
 This sequence of events triggered a major constitutional crisis, the King–Byng affair.
 King and the Liberals decisively won the resulting election.
 After, King sought to make Canada's foreign policy more independent by expanding the Department of External Affairs while recruiting more Canadian diplomats.
 His government also introduced old-age pensions based on need.
 King's slow reaction to the Great Depression led to a defeat at the polls in 1930.